skrysmanski/devlog/content/articles/vagrant/vagrant-tutorial.md

 Next, we need a way of getting the IP address for a hostname.
 For this, we'll use DNS - or mDNS to be more precise.

 On Ubuntu, mDNS is provided by Avahi.
-To install Avahi on each node, we'll use Vagrant's [[https://www.vagrantup.com/docs/provisioning/|provisioning feature]].
+To install Avahi on each node, we'll use Vagrant's [provisioning feature](https://www.vagrantup.com/docs/provisioning/).

 Before the last `end` in the `Vagrantfile`, we'll add this code block: